-I work with clients who…
+I work with people who…

 • Experience high-functioning anxiety or trauma